Sciatica Treatment in Dallas, TX

 The term sciatica describes the symptoms of leg pain (and possibly tingling, numbness or weakness) that starts in the lower back and travels through the buttock and down the large sciatic nerve in the back of the leg.
-Sciatica is not a medical diagnosis—it is a symptom of an underlying spine problem, such as a degenerative disc disease, spinal stenosis or a herniated disc.
-The physicians at Texas Spine Associates are experts in addressing sciatica and its associated symptoms
+Sciatica is not a medical diagnosis—it is a symptom of an underlying spine problem, such as degenerative disc disease, spinal stenosis, or a herniated disc.
+The surgeons at Texas Spine Associates are experts in addressing sciatica and its associated symptoms

 To learn more about treatments for sciatic nerve pain, request a consultation at one of our convenient DFW Metroplex locations.
 Or you can call us at (972) 987-0969 to schedule your appointment.

 - Constant pain in one side of the buttock or leg

 - Leg pain that is often described as burning, tingling or searing (vs. a dull pain or ache)

 - Weakness, numbness or difficulty moving the leg or foot